 There are plenty of places to learn more.
 This page of the FTC site is a good place to start.
 You can also ask a credit counselor for free advice.
 But no matter how much you read and think you understand, I’d still advise at least talking to a lawyer.
 The more money at stake, the more important this becomes.

-You should also know there are scenarios when you might get an attorney without paying for one.
-See “Abused by a Debt Collector?
-Get a Free Lawyer.”
+You should also know there are scenarios in which you might be able to get an attorney without paying for one.
+Check out “What to Do If The Debt Collector Comes Calling.”

 While I’m all for do-it-yourself solutions for everything from remodeling to making a will, this area is too much of a minefield to go it alone.
 It’s a complex topic, and reading simple stuff online probably won’t answer all of your questions or completely put you at ease.
 However, talking to someone who does this for a living will.